Racism in the Soviet Union: Africans

-In December 1963, students from Ghana and other African countries protested on the Red Square in Moscow following the alleged murder of the Ghanaian medical student Edmund Assare-Addo.
-He had been courting a Russian girl prior to his body being discovered along a country road.
-The protesters carried placards with slogans "Moscow – center of discrimination", "Stop killing Africans!" and "Moscow, a second Alabama", while shouting in English, Russian, and French.
-They marched to the Spasskiye Gates of the Kremlin, where they posed for photographs and gave interviews to Western journalists.
+The protesters were African students studying at Soviet universities and institutes.
+Having assembled on the morning of 18 December 1963, they wrote a memorandum to present to Soviet authorities.
+The protesters carried placards with the slogans "Moscow – center of discrimination", "Stop killing Africans!" and "Moscow, a second Alabama", while shouting in English, Russian, and French.
+The protesters marched to the Spasskiye Gates of the Kremlin, where they posed for photographs and gave interviews to Western correspondents.
+The Soviet TASS news agency responded with a statement: "It is to be regretted that the meetings of the Ghanaian students which began in connection with their claims to the embassy of their country resulted in the disturbance of public order in Moscow streets.
+It is quite natural that this is resented by the Russian people".